tier4/driving_log_replayer/README.md

 ### Why pipx, not pip

-For ros, driving_log_replayer uses numpy 1.22.0
+For ros, log_evaluator uses numpy 1.22.0
 See requirements.txt

 On the other hand, cli uses pandas, and the version of numpy required by pandas is different from the version we want to use in ros.